sjpfenninger/modelling-energy-systems/advanced/nonlinear-v2.md

 ```
 The above is a 3x3 system of equations which can be trivially solved, arriving to a solution of $x_1^*, x_2^* = \pm (1/\sqrt2)$, with the plus sign corresponding to the maximum and the negative to the minimum.

 Except from aiding to the search of an extremum, the Lagrangian multipliers utilized have another crucial role.
-They proved provide useful information of the right-hand side change of the active constraint.
+They provide useful information of the right-hand side change of the active constraint.
 Specifically, the optimal value of  Lagrange multiplier $λ^*$ is the change in optimal value of the objective function due to the relaxation of an active constraint.

 Now let us revisit the initial Classic Economic Dispatch problem {eq}`CED_nlp` and solve it, while respecting the equality condition, which maintains the system balance.
 The Lagrangian of the problem reads :